callstack/react-native-builder-bob/docs/pages/build.md

    Here is what each of these fields mean:

    - `source`: The path to the source code.
 It is used by `react-native-builder-bob` to detect the correct output files and provide better error messages.
-   - `main`: The entry point for the CommonJS build.
-This is used by Node - such as tests, SSR etc.
+   - `main`: The entry point for legacy setups that don't support the `exports` field.
+See [Compatibility](./esm.md#compatibility) for more details.
-   - `files`: The files to include in the package when publishing with `npm`.
+   - `types`: The entry point for the TypeScript definitions for legacy setups with `moduleResolution: node10` or `moduleResolution: node`.
    - `exports`: The entry points for tools that support the `exports` field in `package.json` - such as Node.js 12+, modern browsers and tools.
 See [the ESM support guide](./esm.md) for more details.
+   - `files`: The files to include in the package when publishing with `npm`.

    Make sure to change specify correct files according to the targets you have enabled.